-When digital photography totally wiped out film as the way to take photos, Kodak was left with absolutely nothing to work with.
+When digital photography totally wiped out the film as the way to take photos, Kodak was left with absolutely nothing to work with.
 The company had been hailed as a leader in the photography industry for years.
 However, they simply didn't have the innovation practices in place that would make it possible to keep up with the changing digital market.

 Leadership lesson learned: Avoid complacency!
-Kodak executives assumed that the organization was and would continue to be in great shape if they just kept doing what they were doing—right up until the moment when the digital market took over.
+Kodak executives assumed that the organization was and would continue to be in great shape if they just kept doing what they were doing—right until when the digital market took over.
 At that point, there was nothing they could do.
 It is key to keep up with the changing times and pay attention to new trends that may affect your industry.
 And always heed the warning voices within your own organization—your employees are on the front lines and probably have great insight into where your industry is heading.

 Apple: John Sculley

 After a power struggle and some differences in opinion, the board fired Steve Jobs, and Sculley supported their decision.
-Losing Apple's founding member put the company in dire straits throughout the 1990s, lacking a vision and making poor technical product decisions.
+Losing Apple's founding member put the company in dire straits throughout the 1990s, lacking a vision and making poor technical product and design decisions.
 Though Jobs did ultimately return to Apple, it was after Sculley's tenure with the company was over.

 Leadership lesson learned: Be sure that you understand the value that each employee brings to your team.
 Pay attention to the strengths of all employees, especially those that make up for your personal weaknesses.

 The better you know every member of the team, especially those you are responsible for leading, the greater the likelihood that you'll be able to avoid making foolish mistakes.
 Sculley learned the embarrassing way that valuable employees—including the ones without business acumen but with a true vision—are the core of every team.